awsdocs/amazon-opensearch-service-developer-guide/doc_source/creating-pipeline.md

 aws osis get-pipeline-blueprint --blueprint-name AWS-ApacheLogPipeline
 ```

-This request returns the contents of the Apache Logs pipeline blueprint:
+This request returns the contents of the Apache log pipeline blueprint:

 ```
 {